mdavezac/LaDa/_sources/about.txt

 About
 =====

-LaDa is a modular python framework to control physics simulations, from DFT to empirical pseudo-potentials to point ion electrostatics.
+Pylada is a modular python framework to control physics simulations, from DFT to empirical pseudo-potentials to point ion electrostatics.
 It's goal is to provide the basic building blocks from which methods incorporating different Hamiltonians can be constructed.
 It is designed around three main concepts: